About the service

 If you require the Handbook sent to you by Australia Post, please Contact us on 1800 742 466 and request a copy.

 Step 1) Complete the referral form.
 This can be completed by anybody – yourself, a family member, a Carer, a case manager, mental health service provider, social services or other health providers you are linked in with.
-In addition, the Brief Risk Assessment within the last pages of the referral form must be completed by a clinician and together with your current mental health plan must be submitted.
+In addition, the Physical Health Assessment and Brief Risk Assessment within the last pages of the referral form must be completed by a clinician and together with your current mental health plan must be submitted.

 Step 3)Staff at the referred service may arrange an interview with you and speak with other stakeholders to assess your suitability.
 Where preference is indicated for a particular program, we will try to meet the request.